lowercaselife/asynchronous.JavaScript.APIfetch/async_await_js/README.md

 ## Asynchronous JavaScript

 - Practiced on constructing and consuming promises
-- Understood the single thread nature of JS
+- Understood the single thread nature of Node.js